phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

    - An existing Azure Automation account

 > **IMPORTANT:** If you need to create the Automation account or Fabric capacity, they must be created in the same resource group where you plan to deploy this solution.
 Resources in different resource groups may cause permission issues and prevent the automation from functioning properly.

+## Deployment Improvements

+The latest version of the ARM template includes several important improvements:

+1. **Automatic Role Assignment**: The template now automatically assigns the Contributor role to the Automation account's managed identity at the resource group level, eliminating the need for manual role assignments.

+2. **Enhanced Parameter Validation**: Parameters now include proper validation constraints to prevent deployment errors.

+3. **Improved Documentation**: Parameter descriptions have been enhanced for better clarity.

 ## Azure Portal Deployment Sections